danhetrick/simple/README.md

 Variables come in two varieties:  `global` variables and `local` variables.  `global` variables are global in scope, whereas `local` variables are deleted/destroyed at the completion of the current code block.
 What this means is that `local` variables are only accessible inside the subroutine that created them, while `global` variables are accessible in any subroutine in the program.

 There are several variables that are created automatically, allowing **SIMPLE** programs to have access to the command line.
 The built-in variable `ARGC` contains the number of arguments the program was executed with.
 Every argument is placed in a variable named `ARGx`, where _x_ is the place of the argument;  for example, the first argument would be `ARG1`, the second `ARG2`, the third `ARG3`, and so on.
-The built-in variable `ARG0` contains the filename of the **SIMPLE** program (for more information, see Handling Command-line Arguments, below).
+The built-in variable `ARG0` contains the filename of the **SIMPLE** program (for more information, see [Handling Commandline Arguments](#handling-commandline-arguments), below).

 # Subroutines